 Although there are various terrorist groups and organizations operating in the region the NATO Shipping Centre has no information of an imminent attack either on land or at sea.
 However it is recommended that ships remain vigilant and report suspicious activity or security concerns.

 NSC Standing Guidance

 It is imperative that merchant vessels remain vigilant at all times in transit and/or at anchorage and fully implement protection measures set down in BMP4 across the whole HRA.
 Small craft conducting legitimate activities such as fishing are present in much of the HRA and may be difficult to distinguish from pirates.
-See the NSC Weekly Update (http://www.shipping.nato.int/operations/OS/Pages/NSC-Weekly-Update.aspx) and Fishing templates(http://www.shipping.nato.int/operations/OS/Pages/Fishing_in_the_HRA.aspx) for more detailed guidance.
-NSC will issue alerts in the event of piracy attacks, approaches or suspicious activities are observed.
+See the NSC Weekly Update (http://www.shipping.nato.int/operations/OS/Pages/NSC-Weekly-Update.aspx) and Fishing Templates(http://www.shipping.nato.int/operations/OS/Pages/Fishing_in_the_HRA.aspx) for more detailed guidance.
+NSC will issue alerts in the event of piracy attacks, approaches or suspicious activities.

 Registration & Incident Reporting